Skip to main content

 Tokenisation is also an important part of this new efficient, consistent setup and as I worked through the content I tokenised as much as possible.
 AI was sometimes less than helpful here: it tended to want to take shortcuts and hardcode values rather than take the more sustainable, efficient path.

 I started off using mostly Markdown for content, and ended up using mostly MDX.
+Markdown is simpler; MDX is more powerful.
 For the Contentious site, MDX offered more flexibility, which generally trumped the simplicity of Markdown.
 And I’m happy editing MDX files.
 As I migrate more content into Storyblok this choice will become less relevant.

-I considered using Tailwind CSS but decided that it wasn’t really needed.
+I considered using Tailwind CSS, which is a really solid CSS framework.
+If you’re starting from scratch with a similar setup, Tailwind could be a big help.
+But I decided that for the Contentious site, it wasn’t really needed.
 The combination of design tokens, scoped styles and semantic, readable markup makes it an efficient system already.

 There was some wrangling involved in getting all of the CSS to work, and deciding what was genuinely site-wide and what was component-specific.
+And the AI agent sometimes needed reminding/arm twisting to use variables in the best possible way.
 But it was worthwhile wrangling: we now have a CSS system which is light years ahead of the mess of rules and exception-rules that had built up over years.

 In some areas, such as our colour system, we now have not only a tidier system but a much more powerful one.
 I made good use of Scale by Hayk and codified our colour palette in a way that’ll be invaluable not just for our website but our products and other outputs too.